powerpool-finance/powerpool-docs-old/specifications/PPTimedVesting.md

 * `function hasTokenVestingEnded() external view returns (bool)` - checks whether the token vesting period has ended or not;

 * `function getVoteUser(_member) external view returns (address)` - returns the address a _member delegated their votes to;
-* `function debugLastCachedVotes(_member) external view returns (256)` - provides debugging information about the last cached votes checkpoint with no other conditions;
+* `function lastCachedVotes(_member) external view returns (256)` - provides debugging information about the last cached votes checkpoint with no other conditions;

 ### Pure methods
 * `function getAvailable(